 Since this is a specialty statue and not a mass-market toy, the level of detail is above what we got from Mattel's MotU offerings.
 Snout Spout's got more metal plates on him than Man-At-Arms and Roboto combined, and it's not any of that "generic parallel lines" Colossus-style stuff, either: the plates form the outlines of his anatomy.
 The surface of his suit shows evidence of wear - pits and scratches - sculpted by the Horsemen.

 Snouty's more elephantine these days.
 His black boots have been replaced by three-toed hooves, and he's got two thick fingers on each hand.
 His gloves and boots have the same ridged look as the old toy, but it's just been done better.
-His black belt is inspired by the original figure's, as is the silver buckle with the crossed tusks insignia.
-His backpack is handled beautifully, with a tank and pressure gague on the side, a riveted hatch on the top and a stylized representation of an elephant's head on the back.
+His black belt is inspired by the original figure's, as is the silver buckle with the "crossed tusks" insignia (mirrored on his left shoulder).
+His backpack is handled beautifully, with a tank and pressure gauge on the side, a riveted hatch on the top and a stylized representation of an elephant's head on the back.
 If this had made it to action figure form, you can see how nicely the water-blasting feature would have been updated.

 The paint apps are very well done, muting the garish colors of the old figure and turning them into something that won't make you want to vomit out your eyes when you see it.
 His body is a rusty orange, his trunks are blue and his gloves and boots are red.
 The tank on his back looks like polished brass, and his head is a flat gray.
 Every little bolt on his hide is painted silver, completing his robotic look.